OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 When generating an HMAC with BouncyCastle:

-1. Make sure BounceyCastle or SpongeyCastle are registered as a security provider.
+1. Make sure BouncyCastle or SpongyCastle are registered as a security provider.
 2. Initialize the HMAC with a key, which can be stored in a keystore.
 3. Get the bytearray of the content that needs an HMAC.
 4. Call `doFinal` on the HMAC with the bytecode.